kyma-project/community/concepts/observability-configurable-logging/05-custom-fluentbit-operator.md

 ### Workflow for the User

 To configure Fluent Bit, the user must create a new CR regarding to the CRD of this operator.
-Then, this operator will notice the new or changed CR, and will create or update a ConfigMap for Fluent Bit.
-Before the ConfigMap is applied, the operator uses the `dry-run` feature of Fluent Bit to validate the new configuration.
-If the check was successful, the new ConfigMap is applied and Fluent Bit is restarted.
+Then, this operator will notice the new or changed CR, and will create or update a Config Map for Fluent Bit.
+Before the Config Map is applied, the operator uses the `dry-run` feature of Fluent Bit to validate the new configuration.
+If the check was successful, the new Config Map is applied and Fluent Bit is restarted.

 ## Fluent-Bit Log Routing

-The LogPipeline CRD enables the user to define filter and output elements of a Fluent Bit pipeline.
+The Log Pipeline CRD enables the user to define filter and output elements of a Fluent Bit pipeline.
 Therefore, a tag that can be consumed by user-defined pipeline elements must be provided by Kyma (either the static Fluent Bit configuration or the telemetry operator).
 The following section describes the different options to provide a log stream under a specific tag.

 Log pipelines must be isolated in a way that a dysfunctional pipeline doesn't affect the availability of other pipelines; for example, when a pipeline becomes unavailable by an unavailable backend or faulty configuration.